 The Salt Lick has great BQ and Chuys is recommended as well.

 Lots of things to do.
-If into kayaking, maybe can join you out on Lady Bird Lake downtown when you get here. about 7 years ago
+If into kayaking, maybe can join you out on Lady Bird Lake downtown when you get here. over 10 years ago

 Definitely second the Chuy's!
 I work there and eat most of my meals there.
 Make sure to ask for creamy jalapeno when they bring your complimentary chips and salsa!
 Boom boom is a great sauce too for your burrito or enchilada.

 I was actually unaware that there is such a thing as pork-based bbq.
 All the aforementioned bbq places are fabulous.

 In a couple weeks, a New York Italian restaurant will be opening in the W hotel called Coal Vine's.
 I'll be working there and if it's anything like the one I worked at in Dallas, it will be phenomenal.
-It specializes in New York style pizza, thin crust cooked in a coal burning oven, but also has salads, appetizers(salmon tartar is amazing!), pasta, and fish dishes. almost 6 years ago
+It specializes in New York style pizza, thin crust cooked in a coal burning oven, but also has salads, appetizers(salmon tartar is amazing!), pasta, and fish dishes. about 9 years ago